multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-open-en.md

 ## To help organizations opening their data

 The thing is that **producing** open datasets could be a very technical task.

-If any citizen should contribute, few people or structures have the skills to produce clean datasets, maintain them, and moderate them...
+If any citizen **should** contribute to open data, few people or structures **have the skills** to produce clean datasets, maintain them, and curate them...

 Gitribute aims to be a open tools among other to reduce the cost and the peniblity to create structured open datasets.